dmpope/deckerpope.github.io/_pages/cv.md

 Education
 ======
+* M.A in French Linguistics, Indiana University Bloomington, expected May 2024
-* B.A. in Linguistics, minor in Central Eurasian Studies, Indiana University Bloomington, expected 2022
+* B.A. in Linguistics, minor in Central Eurasian Studies, Indiana University Bloomington
-* B.A. in French, Indiana University Bloomington, expected 2022
+* B.A. in French, Indiana University Bloomington

 Teaching and Other Relevant Work Experience
 ======